Jason-Oleana/How-to-run-a-python-script-by-clicking-on-an-html-button/README.md

-# How to click html button and run python script from a webpage
+# How to run s python script by clicking on an html button

 ## requirements
 django